 - 4K DLSS Quality: 105 fps vs 68 fps (+54%)

-Key Insight: Ray tracing performance sees the biggest generational leap, with 50-60% improvements in the most demanding RT scenarios.
+Key Insight: Ray tracing performance sees the biggest generational leap, with 50–60% improvements across the most demanding RT scenarios.
+This is where the RTX 5090 Mobile truly earns its flagship status.

 DLSS 4.0: The Game Changer